Floretta McCutcheon: Bowling schools

 McCutcheon was inspired to open bowling schools, which was an idea stemmed from popular cooking schools in the era.
 1931 marked the opening of the first McCutcheon School of Bowling.
 That same year, almost 3,500 women attended.
 Focused on popularizing the sport among women, at one point she was the only instructor focusing on teaching women specifically.
 Ultimately, during her career as an instructor, she taught over 300,000 women.

 Legacy

+She appears as a contestant on the 20th January 1955 edition of You Bet Your Life where she states that people call her "Mac" and that she had rolled ten perfect scores.
+She gets through to the jackpot question but cannot name 'the sweetheart of Hiawatha'.

 In 1956, she was inducted to the Bowling Hall of Fame and in 1973, the Colorado Sports Hall of Fame.
 McCutcheon decided to write her own bowling booklets and then proceeded to create her own organized bowling leagues.
 After a long career, McCutcheon decided to retire in South Pasadena, California.
 McCutcheon was inducted into the Iowa Sports Hall of Fame in 1988.